 Click here to read more about our Domestic Custom Military Sewing.

-The Berry Amendment
+What is Berry Amendment Compliance

 The Berry Amendment was passed in 1941, and was made a permanent fixture to the Department of Defense in 1994.
 This Amendment requires the Department of Defense to use only products produced domestically in the production of goods.
 The amendment includes food, tents, and all fabrics or fibers involved in the production of clothing and goods; tarp, cotton, silk, synthetic fibers, canvas, wool, and anything made using any of those products.